jake-87/blog/content/blog/dependent_p1.md

 A "term", as previously seen, is any element of a chosen language.
 Above, this was (some subset of) integer arithmetic.
 We could also consider the language of OCaml programs, of which the above examples would be terms.
 However, two terms are not always easy to compare.
 We may need to evaluate one, or both, and we don't know whether that will be needed until we start comparing them.

 Instead, what if we defined another type that was guaranteed to be reduced to some suitable level?
 For this simple case, we could restrict this to contain only fully evaluated terms (i.e., integers).
+We'll call these "values".

 ```ocaml
 type value =
     | VLiteral of int
 ```
-We prefix these constructors with `V` to ensure they're distinct.
+We prefix these constructors with `V` to ensure they're distinct, and to remind us that they construct values.
 Then, we could modify our environment and lookup function to only deal with values:

 ```ocaml
 - type environment = (variable * term) list